 Rob Lewis, a service-disabled Marine Corps veteran, was appointed national communications director of the more than 1 million-member DAV in August 2019.
-He works at DAV National Headquarters in Cold Spring, Kentucky.
+He works at DAV National Headquarters in Erlanger, Kentucky.

 He is responsible for directing the production of a wide range of written, electronic, photographic and digital media for DAV’s internal and external communications programs including DAV Magazine, the organization’s internet presence, media relations, social networking, public service announcements and campaigns that make American citizens and veterans aware of the service and sacrifices of our nation’s veterans and DAV’s no-cost services.